bashup/hooks/README.md

     $ if ! hook.exists event1; then echo "not yet"; fi
     not yet

-# Subscribe to events using hook.after (which auto-creates the function)
+# Subscribe to events using hook.on, hook.before, or hook.after (auto-creating the function)

-    $ hook.after event1 echo "got event1"
+    $ hook.on event1 echo "got event1"
-    $ hook.after event1 echo "is this cool or what?"
+    $ hook.on event1 echo "is this cool or what?"

     $ if hook.exists event1; then echo "event1 exists!"; fi
     event1 exists!